awsdocs/aws-systems-manager-user-guide/doc_source/distributor-troubleshooting.md

 **Cause:** The package directory structure is incorrect\.

-**Solution:** Do not zip a parent directory containing the software and required scripts\.
+**Solution:** Don't zip a parent directory containing the software and required scripts\.
 Instead, create a `.zip` file of all the required contents directly in the absolute path\.
 To verify the `.zip` file was created correctly, unzip the target platform directory and review the directory structure\.
 For example, the install script absolute path should be `/ExamplePackage_targetPlatform/install.sh`\.